Healthy, attainable, feel-good recipes—those are my favorite. Take this simple green salad, which has been my go-to holiday salad for five years now.

 - 2 ounces chilled goat cheese, crumbled (about ⅓ cup)

 Apple cider vinaigrette

 - ¼ cup extra-virgin olive oil

 - 1 ½ teaspoons honey

 - 1 teaspoon Dijon mustard

-- Toast the pepitas: In a medium-sized skillet, toast the pepitas over medium heat, stirring frequently, until they are turning golden on the edges and making little popping noises.
+- Toast the pepitas: In a medium-sized skillet, toast the pepitas over medium heat, stirring frequently, until they are turning golden on the edges and making little popping noises (if using pecans instead, warm them just until they are fragrant).
 Transfer the pepitas to a small bowl to cool.

-- Make the dressing: In a cup or jar, whisk together the olive oil, vinegar, honey and mustard until emulsified.
-Season to taste with salt and black pepper.
+- Make the dressing: In a cup or jar, whisk together the olive oil, vinegar, honey, mustard and salt until well blended.
+Season to taste with pepper.